ixion-spacecat/ixions-realm/content/events/2024/halloween/victory.md

 - Music is 'Halloween Walz' by dAmbient on freesounds.org
 - Sounds by fupicat, jofae, plasterbrain, peridactyloptrix and stwime on freesounds.org
 - Made with phaser.js
+- Special Thanks to Ellie for design and playtesting

 ## More Treats